 For most of us, this will be a different sort of holiday season than usual.
 It has certainly been a challenging year for the whole world.
 Just search, “If 2020 was a….” and you’ll find some comic relief from all the intensely difficult things that have happened this year.
 How can we truly find gratitude for our most important blessings?

-It’s common at Thanksgiving to focus our gratitude on the gathering, great food, our material comforts, our possessions, enjoyable relationships, and other circumstantial blessings.
+Gratitude may be harder to come by as we’re separated from loved ones, or feeling sad about the loss of normalcy.
+It’s common at Thanksgiving to focus our gratitude on the gathering, great food, our material comforts, our possessions, enjoyable relationships, and other wonderful blessings.
 These are blessings for sure!
-But what does learning gratitude for our most important blessings look like?

 - Christ’s work on the cross.

 - God’s amazing forgiveness bought with a great price.

 - God’s constant presence with us through the person and power of the Holy Spirit.